realsanjeev/tutorial-git/GIT.md

 # Git Commands
 ## Configure Git
-Use global to set the username and e-mail for every repository on your computer.
+Use `--global` to set the username and e-mail for every repository on your computer(system level setup).
 ```
 $ git config --global user.name '<username>'
 $ git config --global user.email '<your@email.com>'